PelionIoT/simple-mbed-cloud-client/README.md

 #### Device failed to register

 Check the device allocation on your Pelion account to see if you are allowed additional devices to connect.
 You can delete development devices.
 After being deleted, they will not count toward your allocation.

+#### In network test cases, tests over larger buffers passed, but tests over small buffers keeps failing
+This could be observed with cellular modems driven by AT commands.
+Suggestions:
+  1. Connect the modem to an serial interface which supports hardware flow control, and define MDMRTS and MDMCTS correspondingly.
+  2. Use the highest possible baud-rate of your modem, e.g. 115200bps
+  3. For the UART connected to your host PC, choose one which supports hardware flow control
+  4. Set the STDIO UART baud-rate to 230400bps by configuring "platform.stdio-baud-rate".

 ### Known issues